Fiserv/Commerce-Hub/docs/Resources/Guides/Response-Codes/Response-Code.md

 # Gateway Response Codes

 The gateway response code indicates the status of a transaction after Commerce Hub receives the transaction.
-Commerce Hub includes the value in the `responseCode` along with the corresponding text in `responseMessage` fields of the [Processor Response Details](?path=docs/Resources/Master-Data/Processor-Response-Details.md).
+Commerce Hub includes the value in the `responseCode` along with the corresponding text in the `responseMessage` fields of the [processor response details](?path=docs/Resources/Master-Data/Processor-Response-Details.md).

 <!-- https://escmconfluence.1dc.com/display/CARAT/CARAT+Response+Codes+to+Nashville+Response+Codes+%28from+Spec+Version+2020-2%29+Mapping - CARAT Mapping